oracle-devrel/stateless-app/StatelessYaml/README.md

 GET on `/autocrash` provides information in if the timer is active, and if so when it will kick in

-POST to `/autoready/seconds` after the specified time period a call to the /health/ready endpoint will cause it to return a state indicating that the servcie is no longer ready (it will however actually respond to all requests.
+POST to `/autoready/seconds` after the specified time period a call to the /health/ready endpoint will cause it to return a state indicating that the service is no longer ready (it will however actually respond to all requests.

 GET on `/autoready` provides information in if the timer is active, and if so when it will kick in